Respect for all

 We have a depth of understanding and experience working with people who have complex mental health needs and psychosocial disability.
 We strive to promote people’s independence, active participation and inclusion in the community to live a valued life.

-With over 30 years’ experience in mental health and disability support ICLA, understands the importance of flexible support which gives the individual real choice and control.
+With over 30 years’ experience in mental health and disability support ICLA, understands the importance of flexibility which gives the individual real choice and control.

 We provide a range of services that can be tailored to meet an individual’s goals.
 Our services are person-centred, ensuring people receive support as individual as they are.
-We work with the individual’s strengths, values and goals, whatever they may be.
-Our model of support puts them at the centre of the service they receive.
+We work with each person’s strengths, values and goals, whatever they may be.
+Our model of support puts each person at the centre of the service they receive.

 As a registered community housing provider we offer a range of supported accommodation options from high supports needs through to drop-in supports.